facebookresearch/distributed-faiss/README.md

 # Usage
 ## Starting the index servers
 distributed-faiss consist of server and client parts which are supposed to be launched as separate services.
-The set of server processes can be launched either by using its API or the provided lauch tool that uses [`submitit`](https://github.com/facebookincubator/submitit) library that works on clusters with SLURM cluster management and job scheduling system
+The set of server processes can be launched either by using its API or the provided launch tool that uses [`submitit`](https://github.com/facebookincubator/submitit) library that works on clusters with SLURM cluster management and job scheduling system